-This assumption makes sense under normal planning conditions, where planners are likely relying on their experience and on established conventions to arrive at a satisfactory set of requirements for an upcoming release.
-But what if release planners instead opt to employ a heuristic or optimization to make their decision?
-This would require the comparison of multiple hypothetical release plans.
-In this case, we would expect the predicted number of defects to not necessarily be the same for all release plans.
-Yet this would be the case if the predictive model depended only on previous defect occurrences (Fig. 1 illustrates this limitation).
+This assumption is logical under normal planning conditions where planners rely on their experience and established project conventions to arrive at a satisfactory set of requirements for an upcoming release.
+However, if release planners instead opt to employ a heuristic or optimization to make their decision, this would require the comparison of multiple hypothetical release plans.
+In this case, one would expect that the predicted number of defects would vary across the release plans as the set of features and improvements would differ in each hypothetical scenario.
+In other words, in order for release planners to be able to create ‘what-if’ release plan scenarios, the defect prediction needs to also consider the proposed features and improvements, not just the previous defects.
+Such a model would assume some explanatory relationship.
+Fig. 1 illustrates this point.

-Using a non-explanatory model would result in the same defect prediction, regardless of the release plan.

-Instead, to support these “what-if” scenarios, a predictive model should depend also on the basic elements of the release plan: the planned features and improvements.
-Such a model would assume some explanatory relationship, so that planned features and improvements somehow affect the outcome (see Fig. 2).

-Using an explanatory model allows for the possibility of different defect pre-dictions for each release plan.

-If such a model were used, this would give release planners a path towards evaluating the additional development time needed to address bug fallout, for a given release plan.
-By ensuring sufficient time to fix bugs, the model can be used to ensure sufficient software quality is maintained, thus giving the release planner freedom to otherwise maximize the expected revenue produced by the software by including appropriate features and improvements.
+The use of such a model may give release planners a more accurate means for evaluating the additional development time needed to address bug fallout for a given hypothetical release plan.
+By improving the accuracy of defect prediction, the release planner can ensure sufficient time in the schedule to fix bugs, thereby maintaining a high software quality and giving the release planner the freedom to maximize the expected value or revenue of the next release.

+Using an explanatory model allows for the possibility of different defect predictions for each release plan.

-Application to the Next Release Problem
+The Next Release Problem

-Release plan optimization is exactly the goal of The Next Release Problem (NRP), but there is a gap between the abstract domain of the NRP and the detailed, messy data found in software projects.
-By applying an explanatory predictive model there is a path toward bridging this gap, opening up the potential for using NRP optimization techniques in real-world release planning.
-In this section, first the NRP is described, then the gap between it and practical planning is discussed, and finally it is shown how the explanatory model suggested earlier would be applied to help bridge this gap.

-Defining the NRP

-The Next Release Problem (NRP) was defined by Bagnall, Rayward-Smith, and Whittley [2], and was shown to be NP-Hard.
-Being abstract in its treatment of feature cost, a broad range of optimization techniques can be applied to the NRP, such as integer programming, hill climbing, simulated annealing, genetic algorithms, etc. The NRP is the subject of academic research in the area of Search-Based Software Engineering [10, 15, 17].
+Release plan optimization is the goal of The Next Release Problem (NRP), and was shown to be NP-Hard [2].
+As the NRP is abstract in its treatment of feature cost, a broad range of optimization techniques can be applied, such as integer programming, hill climbing, simulated annealing, and genetic algorithms.

-The NRP describes the situation where software project planners, who have multiple customers to satisfy, would like to maximize the revenue produced from completing the project.
-Briefly, the problem is posed as follows:
+The NRP describes the situation where software project planners, who have multiple customers to satisfy, would like to maximize the value, such as revenue, produced by completing a release.
+The problem is described here briefly.

-A software project has some set of requirements to consider for implementation in the next release

-A customer will provide revenue when a particular subset is included in the release
+To begin, a software project has some set of requirements to consider for implementation in the next release.
+Each of these requirements has an associated cost, and may also have dependencies on other requirements.
+Each customers of the software release is satisfied by a subset of the requirements.
+A satisfied customer provides revenue at the release of the software.
+Having established all this, the objective is to select some subset of requirements that will maximize customer revenue while respecting some budgeted total cost.

-Requirements may have dependencies on other requirements as well

-Each requirements has an associated cost

-Total cost is the sum of costs for all requirements included for the next release, including dependencies

-Total cost must be below some budgeted amount

-Given this problem, the goal of the NRP is to choose the requirements subset that maximizes the total customer revenue while staying under budget.

-The Gap Between Abstraction and Reality
+However, there exists a gap between the abstract domain of the NRP and the concrete reality of noisy data found in software projects.
+The application of an explanatory predictive model provides a means of bridging this gap, opening up the potential for using NRP optimization techniques in real-world release planning.

-As was discussed in the previous section, a planner would need several things to be able to implement a NRP-like optimization:
+As was previously discussed, a planner would need the following information to implement a NRP-like optimization:

-A set of requirements that could potentially be implemented.
+A set of candidate requirements for implementation.